-Our approach to college/university counseling
+Our approach to university advising

 Representatives from US and UK institutions are frequent visitors to ASL, with many of them offering presentations for students and/or parents.
 In additions, the School hosts a mini college fair for students.
 We also take advantage of the Fulbright College Fair.
 ASL is a test site for ACT and SAT tests and uses the web-based MaiaLearning software as an organizational tool for students, parents, counselors and deans.